firebase/firebase-js-sdk/docs-devsite/firestore_lite.collectionreference.md

 ## CollectionReference.withConverter()

 Applies a custom data converter to this `CollectionReference`<!-- -->, allowing you to use your own custom model objects with Firestore.
-When you call [addDoc()](./firestore_.md#adddoc) with the returned `CollectionReference` instance, the provided converter will convert between Firestore data and your custom type `U`<!-- -->.
+When you call [addDoc()](./firestore_.md#adddoc) with the returned `CollectionReference` instance, the provided converter will convert between Firestore data of type `NewDbModelType` and your custom type `NewAppModelType`<!-- -->.

 <b>Signature:</b>